Ground Segment

 Technologies & Skills

-SPACEBEL contribute to the advanced system and mission operation concepts by performing studies, technology investigations and prototyping related to the implementation and validation of new subsystems and tools.
-The current technology shift from standalone monolithic software to cloud-based micro-services architecture is one exciting example and the Mission & Control engineering team of SPACEBEL take part in it.
+SPACEBEL contributes to the advanced system and mission operation concepts by performing studies, technology investigations and prototyping related to the implementation and validation of new subsystems and tools.
+The current technology shift from standalone monolithic software to cloud-based micro-services architecture is one exciting example and the Ground Segment engineering team of SPACEBEL takes part in it.
 Among the leading-edge R&D activities performed internally, we refer to the following objectives:

 ESA Common Software Infrastructure